Moritz72/ToMaChess/README.md

 # ToMaChess
 ![Icon](./images/logo.png)
 *ToMaChess* is a gui application to manage chess tournaments written in Python.
-The most recent version (in form of an Executable) can be downloaded at [Releases](https://github.com/Moritz72/ToMaChess/releases).
+The most recent release (in form of an executable) can be downloaded at [Releases](https://github.com/Moritz72/ToMaChess/releases).

 ## Tournaments
 There are currently four tournament modes available; *Swiss*, *Round Robin*, *Knockout* and *Custom*.